Michaelvll/michaelvll.github.io/_pages/about.md

 #### [HanLab](https://songhan.mit.edu), MIT

-I am a research assistant supervised by Prof. Song Han in HanLab, MIT, from Jul.
+I am a research assistant supervised by Prof. Song Han at HanLab, MIT, from Jul.
 2019 to present.
 * Focusing on privacy preserving and efficient machine learning.
 * Working on efficient natural language processing, especially for machine translation.
 Proposed a novel primitive with higher capacity than the original transformer under mobile settings and submitted to ICLR 2020.
 * Designed an efficient privacy-preserving cloud-edge inference method utilizing the linearity of neural networks.